-One of the great things about this workstation is it easily adjustable, especially because of tis gas spring hovering system.
+One of the great things about this workstation is that it is easily adjustable, especially because of its gas spring hovering system.
 Your remote worker will have adequate space because two shelves have been designed into the workstation.
 What’s more, it features premium quality materials, providing your employee with a durable and sturdy structure.

 Kangaroo Premium Anti-Fatigue Mat

-The Kangaroo Anti-Fatigue mat was ergonomically engineered, using the highest-grade materials This extra thick (¾”) mat will keep you comfortable even when you’re standing for extended periods.
-It has premium quality foam that provide superior support and get rid of tension while your freelancer works in their home office.
+The ergonomically engineered Kangaroo Anti-Fatigue mat is constructed from the highest-grade materials.
+This extra-thick (¾”) mat will keep you comfortable even when you’re standing for extended periods.
+It has premium quality foam that provides superior support and gets rid of tension while your freelancer works in their home office.
 The mat also has features that allow them to relieve tense or sore muscles.
-The sturdy, inclined wedge lets them stretch out their calf muscles while the durable raised corners allow them to rotate the balls and arches of their feet.
+The sturdy, inclined wedge lets them stretch out their calf muscles, and the durable raised corners allow them to rotate the balls and arches of their feet.

 Anker AK-UBA Mouse